RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 echo "Not crashed yet, probably stable."
 ```
-To get the current temperature in an human readable output try `vcgencmd measure_temp`.
-I don't know exactly, but on my experiences the Raspberry Pi freezes, if the temperature goes over 65 degrees celsius.
+To get the current temperature in an human readable output try `vcgencmd measure_temp`. its possible th pi can freeze if the temperature goes over 65 degrees celsius.

 ### CPU/GPU Split